 The typical appointment involves explaining how the procedure works, applying gel, and using the wand of the ultrasound machine to produce images.
 Depending on the procedure and your workplace protocol, you might be asked to assist the physician in their diagnosis.

-Where Can Sonographers Find Work?
+Where Can DMS Techs Find Work?

-, hospitals are the largest employer for ultrasound techs, though you’ll likely be able to find positions at private practices, medical laboratories, and outpatient care centers.
+DMS techs aren’t limited to a single type of employer.
+Like most allied healthcare careers, hospitals are the largest employer for ultrasound techs, though you’ll likely be able to find positions at private practices, medical laboratories, and outpatient care centers.

 Chances are, there are several facilities of these types in the area where you live.
 This kind of flexibility is an important point, particularly if you don’t want to move to a new area or have a long commute.